sachinsenal0x64/hifi-tui/README.md

 # 🚀 Features

-- 🍟 TIDAL PREMIUM (HIFI-PLUS) ACCESS FOR FREE 🆓
+- 🍟 TIDAL PREMIUM (HIFI-PLUS) YOU CAN ACCESS FOR FREE USING OUR [API](https://github.com/sachinsenal0x64/Hifi-Tui?tab=readme-ov-file#-api)  🆓

 - 👤 TIDAL ACCOUNTS MANAGEMENT